(I’ve Had) The Time Of My Life Chords | Bill Medley + Jennifer Warnes Guitar Lesson

 ‘Til I found the truth and I owe it all to you.

-(I’ve Had) The Time Of My Life Chords: Unveil the Unexpected Progressions
+(I’ve Had) The Time Of My Life Chords: Unveiling the Unexpected Progressions

-The chord progression in (I’ve Had) The Time of My Life is particularly interesting.
-It begins with the familiar minor fall (I – VI), but then takes an unexpected turn with D. In the key of E, this makes D a bVIIx chord.
+The progression in (I’ve Had) The Time of My Life is surprisingly inventive.
+The intro starts with the familiar minor fall (I – VI), but then takes an unexpected turn to D. In the key of E, this makes D a bVIIx chord — unusual, yet repeated often enough to eventually feel natural.

-As the verse begins, we move between D/E and E, incorporating various extensions of E. This gives the impression of a IV – V progression in the key of A, making the initial progression feel more like V – III – IV instead.
+As the verse begins, we move between D/E and E, weaving in extensions of E as licks.
+This subtly gives the impression of a IV – V progression in the key of A, making the opening movement feel more like V – III – IV instead.

-Things become even more ambiguous in the bridge when the chords shift to A – G, as if playing IV – V in the key of D.
+Harmonically, things become even more ambiguous in the bridge as we move to A – G, as if we’re now playing IV – V in the key of D.

-The answer: We’re in E—using a bag of tricks!
+The answer: E — with a bag of tasteful borrowed tricks.

 (I've Had) The Time Of My Life chord chart.

-You can download it as a static PDF or in the more flexible iReal Pro format, which is how it was created.
+You can download my chord chart as a static PDF or in the more flexible iReal Pro format, which is how it was created.

 Download options:

-If you choose the iReal Pro version, you can adjust the layout into a two-page chart—and feel pretty smug about writing out The Time of My Life chords better than I did.
+If you choose the iReal Pro version, you can adjust the layout into a two-page chart—and feel pretty smug about displaying (I’ve Had) The Time of My Life’s chords better than I did.

-The Time of My Life and Dirty Dancing
+I'Ve Had The Time Of My Life chords and TAB, verse.

 (I’ve Had) The Time of My Life became famous after featuring in the film Dirty Dancing (another notable song from the soundtrack is Be My Baby).